Help for Many of Today’s Most Serious Challenges

 — At-risk youth with emotional or behavioral problems, juvenile delinquency, and/or truancy issues.
 Our team works closely with the juvenile court system.

-— An alternative to Foster Care or State Custody, so children or teens can get help without their legal guardian or family having to give up legal custody.
+— Parents who qualify for an alternative to Foster Care or State Custody, so children or teens can get help without their legal guardian or family having to give up legal custody.

 18+ Transitional Crisis Housing